icub-tech-iit/documentation/docs/icub_starter_kits/first_steps.md

+# iCub First Steps

-# iCub Unpacking and Installation
+## iCub Unpacking and Installation

 ### 1. Open the box